 We can begin to discover predicted probabilities by further examining the methods available to us on the logistic regression model object that we trained already in this chapter.
 Recall that before, once we trained the model, we could then make binary predictions using the values of features from new samples, by passing these values to the .predict method of the trained model.
 These are predictions made on the assumption of a threshold of 0.5.

 However, we can directly access the predicted probabilities of these samples, using the .predict_proba method.
-Perform the following steps to complete the exercise:
+Perform the following steps to complete the exercise, keeping in mind that you will need to recreate the same model trained previously in the chapter if you are starting a new notebook.

 Note

-The code and the resulting output for this exercise have been loaded in a Jupyter Notebook that can found here: http://bit.ly/2UWPgYo.
+The code and the resulting output for this exercise have been loaded in a Jupyter Notebook that can found here: http://bit.ly/2UWPgYo, where the prerequisite steps of training the model are completed prior to the first step shown here.

 Obtain predicted probabilities for the testing samples using this code: